-We are manufacturers of Perfume Compounds, Herbal Extracts and Flavours for use in personal care and household toiletries.
+We are manufacturers of Perfume Compounds and Herbal Extracts for use in personal care and household toiletries.
 We manufacture solely at our site in Radcliffe, Manchester, United Kingdom.

 The Fragrance Oils Group of Companies operates a supplier policy and maintains a preferred supplier list.
 We conduct due diligence procedures which are appropriate and proportionate to the identified modern slavery risk, the severity of that risk and the level of influence we may have.
 We have gone through a risk assessment process in order to reach an understanding of those areas of the supply chain which may be at a higher risk of modern slavery.
 This assessment takes into account the country of origin, the product and the industry characteristics of the materials supplied.
 Modern slavery is a complex phenomenon and our risk assessment is intended to give us an insight into the supply chain and the suppliers with the highest risk, in order that we can plan, if necessary, appropriate action.
 With regard to new suppliers, all new suppliers are asked due diligence questions to determine the steps that they take to eliminate slavery and human trafficking from their supply chain.
 This forms part of the evaluation criteria behind our selection of new suppliers.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Anti-slavery policy.
 This policy sets out the organisation’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.